GOCE (Gravity field and steady-state Ocean Circulation Explorer

 · GPS antennas: Precise positioning of GOCE is required, but GPS data in itself can also provide some gravity field information

 GOCE (Gravity field and steady-state Ocean Circulation Explorer is a large ESA satellite designed to map minute variations in the Earth's gravitational field.
 GOCE's main instrument – a gradiometer – is so sensitive that it can detect variations in gravity equivalent to the change in acceleration caused by a snowflake landing the deck of a supertanker.
 To enable it make such precise measurements, GOCE uses an ion engine to maintain a steady path in spite of the slight buffeting it gets from traces of atmosphere in the low orbit in which it moves.
 This engine is throttled up and down, producing tiny levels of thrust by firing xenon atoms through nozzles at the rear of the spacecraft.
-GOCE also uses an arrow shape and fins to keep it stable as it flies through the outskirts of the thermosphere at an altitude just under 270 kilometers.
+GOCE also uses an arrow shape and fins to keep it stable as it flies through the outskirts of the thermosphere at an altitude just under 270 km.

 GOCE's gradiometer is the most sophisticated instrument of its kind ever produced for a satellite.
 It consists of three pairs of accelerometers at 90 degrees, across each axis.
 The entire set-up is mounted inside an ultra-stable casing.
 As GOCE travels through Earth's gravity field, the accelerometers sense incredibly small disturbances.
 The data collected will feed into a number of scientific issues.
 Understanding how the mass of ocean waters circulate, moving heat around the planet, will help in climate prediction.
 A better knowledge of the way mass is distributed inside our planet will be useful to those who study geo-hazards such as volcanoes and earthquakes.
 And because gravity defines what is meant by "up", "down" and "level", the new data can underpin a truly universal system to compare heights the world over.